-Despite the success of the {\IVA}/{\IVAconv} approaches, achieving high estimation accuracy is still challenging when using a small number of microphones in the presence of diffuse noise.
-Currently, the performance largely degrades as the number of microphones $M$ or more specifically $M-N$ decreases.
-This severely limits the application area of {\IVA}/{\IVAconv} because use of many microphones is usually not acceptable in practical applications.
+Despite the success of {\IVA}/{\IVAconv} approaches, achieving high estimation accuracy is still a challenging problem when using just a few microphones in the presence of diffuse noise.
+The performance largely degrades as the number of microphones $M$ (or more specifically $M-N$) decreases.
+This severely limits the application area of {\IVA}/{\IVAconv} because using many microphones is usually unacceptable in practical applications.

-Recently, a promising algorithm to achieve higher estimation accuracy with a small number of microphones, called Minimum Variance Distortionless Response (MVDR) switching BeamFormer (swBF) \cite{yamaoka2019icassp}, has been proposed as an extension of conventional MVDR BeamFormer (BF) \cite{Veen88ASSP,MPDR}.
-MVDR swBF is composed of a set of time-invariant BFs and a switch, and the switch selects one of the BF outputs at each time frame that the most accurately estimates the target signal.
-It relies on sparseness property of sources, i.e., sources are sparsely distributed in the STFT domain.
-With the property, the number of sources at each time-frequency (TF) point can be smaller than their total number over all TF points, and thus we can perform better beamforming by appropriately switching the BFs.
-The BFs and the switch are jointly optimized as those minimizing the noise power in the observed signal under a distortionless constraint with given acoustic transfer functions (ATFs) from sources to microphones.
-The effectiveness of WPE with the switching mechanism, called {\swWPE}, has also been confirmed \cite{SWWPE2021}.
-It consistently outperformed conventional WPE in diffuse noise environments and/or with underdetermined conditions.
-Weighted Minimum Power Distortionless Response (wMPDR) CBF with the switching mechanism \cite{EUSIPCO2021}, called wMPDR swCBF, has also been shown to outperform conventional wMPDR CBF \cite{nakatani2020taslp}.
+Recently, a promising algorithm called Minimum Variance Distortionless Response (MVDR) switching BeamFormer (swBF) \cite{yamaoka2019icassp} has been proposed that achieves higher estimation accuracy with a small number of microphones.
+This algorithm is an extension of a conventional MVDR BeamFormer (BF) \cite{Veen88ASSP,MPDR}.
+MVDR swBF is composed of a set of time-invariant BFs and a switch, which selects one of the BF outputs at each time frame that most accurately estimates the target signal.
+It relies on the sparseness property of sources, i.e., sources are sparsely distributed in the STFT domain.
+With this property, the number of sources at each time-frequency (TF) point can be smaller than their total number over all TF points, and thus we can improve beamforming by appropriately switching the BFs.
+The BFs and the switch are jointly optimized by minimizing the noise power in the observed signal under a distortionless constraint with the given acoustic transfer functions (ATFs) from sources to microphones.
+WPE with a switching mechanism called {\swWPE} has also been confirmed effective \cite{SWWPE2021}.
+It consistently outperformed a conventional WPE in diffuse noise environments and/or with underdetermined conditions.
+A Weighted Minimum Power Distortionless Response (wMPDR) CBF with a switching mechanism \cite{EUSIPCO2021}, called wMPDR swCBF, also outperformed the conventional wMPDR CBF \cite{nakatani2020taslp}.